turboapps/docs/server/hub_server/administration.md

 - **Source Domain URL**: A federation source URL from which domain resources will be replicated.

-- **API Key**: The API key is used to access federation resources from the federation source.
+- **System API Key**: The API key used to access federation resources from the federation source.
 This API key must be configured as a system-level key on the source server.
 See [Managing API Keys](/docs/server/hub-server/administration#managing-hub-managing-api-keys) for information on configured API keys.

 - **Default Synchronization Frequency**: The frequency at which this server will check the federation source for updates.